coderpussy/MMM-WS281X-Server/README.md

 `spi_speed` | SPI speed in Mhz<br />**Default value:** `20`
 `alt_spi_pin` | Alternative SPI pin<br />**Default value:** `10`

+## Custom Animations
+You can write your own commands or animation files and keep them in the `custom` folder.
+The module will search this folder first for whichever animation name you give it.
+If it doesn't find your file, it will look in the `effects` folder.
+Files must end with the `.txt` suffix to be located.

+The `custom` folder is intended for you to overwrite the included animations (start, alert, login, logout) without worrying about your changes being replaced in the next update.

 ## Trigger from another module